L0rdT33z/rust-server-monitor/README.md

 ## Features

-- **Concurrent Polling:** Uses asynchronous Rust features and stream combinators (e.g., `buffer_unordered`) to poll thousands of servers concurrently.
+- **Concurrent Polling:** Uses asynchronous Rust features and stream combinators to poll thousands of servers concurrently.
 - **Real-Time Dashboard:** Displays detailed server metrics using a web dashboard built with Bootstrap 5.
 - **Robust Error Handling:** Gracefully handles unresponsive or misbehaving servers.
 - **Extensible:** Easily configurable to monitor additional metrics or integrate with other systems.